AmptyHere/Peoricss/README.md

 # Basics
 Peoricss provides a variety of typography-related classes, including font sizes and font families.

+## Syntax
+In Peoricss, we establish specific syntax and patterns to distinguish between elements that are meant to be easily readable and those that are not:

+-rb (Readable): Use the rb class to indicate elements that are connected to text or content meant to be read.
+This is suitable for text, paragraphs, headings, and other readable components.

+-urb (Unreadable): The urb class is intended for elements that are not meant to be read directly, such as images, colors, grids, and similar non-textual elements.

+By following these guidelines, you can improve the clarity and organization of your HTML code, making it easier for developers to understand and work with.

 ## Font Sizes
 - .rb-size-1: Set font size to 10px.
 - .rb-size-2: Set font size to 13px.